ibois-epfl/Carnutes/README.md

 ## Goal

- This project must enable the students to:
+ This project enables the students to:
-- Dispose of a database of simple tree trunks geometries ✅
+- Dispose of a database of simple tree trunks geometries. ✅
 - Match the tree trunk geometries with an 3D sketch of an architectural design. ✅
-- Generate architectural drawings with the tree trunk geometries. ❌

 For this, the following functions are planned: